Shared vs Managed WordPress Hosting Explained – Everything You Need To Know!

 With managed WordPress hosting, your web server will be managed by professionals whose goal is to ensure things are performing at peak efficiency.
 Automatic updates cover not only everything from the operating system on the server to PHP and MySQL etc, but also WordPress itself!

-This means that you will always be running the latest, most stable and most secure versions of just about everything.
+This means you’ll always be running the latest, most stable and most secure versions of just about everything.

 Support personnel at your shared host may be extremely friendly, but they’re unlikely to be WordPress experts.

-Have you ever had issues where the standard response was: ‘Make sure WordPress is updated and make sure you aren’t using bad plugins’?
-Or that old classic: ‘Try deactivating your plugins one by one to see if one of those is the problem’?
+Have you ever had issues where the standard response was: ‘Make sure WordPress is updated and make sure you aren’t using bad plugins?’

 Better Uptime & Scalability